Term Sheet for Angel Investment/Pre-Series A

 3. Investor's Rights Agreement

-Many of the terms I listed in the Terms of the Security section above work for the benefit and protection of the investors and could rightfully be included in this section.
+Many of the terms I listed in the section above work for the benefit and protection of the investors and could rightfully be included in this section.
 However, the terms that may be included specifically in this section are the following:

 A. Right to future rounds - This term allows investors to participate in future equity rounds on a pro rata basis.
-If for instance, an angel provides $250,000 for securities representing a 25% equity stake at the seed round, the company increases in value, and makes a new offering based on a valuation of $10 million, the investor could purchase 25% of the new securities.
-This allows investors to keep their proportion of ownership.
+If for instance, an angel provides $250,000 representing a 10% equity stake at the seed round, the company increases in value, and makes a new offering based on a valuation of $10 million, the investor could purchase 10% of the new securities being offered in that round.
+This allows investors to maintain their proportional ownership.

 B. Right to information - This term allows investors to access the premises and information of the company.
 Terms might include a right to enter and inspect the premises with reasonable notification, quarterly and annual financial statements, and budget forecasts.

 D. Registration Rights - Investors will often ask for registration rights.
 This means that the company agrees to register the securities with the SEC to allow the investors to resell them.
 Registration rights typically come in two varieties, demand and piggy-back.
 The demand rights require the company to register the public offering at the investor's demand.
 Piggy-back rights allow investors to tack their registration onto the company's public offering, when and if they make one.
-This term is premature for a pre-Series A financing.
-The demand rights, in particular, may cause an enormous financial burden on the company.
-Investors will often look to other terms to ensure their ability to liquidate.
+This term is premature for a pre-Series A financing and is usually not included.